Improving the quality of health services available to regional people is central to who we are.

 We provide placements to GP registrars who are part of the MCCC (Murray City Country Coast) GP training program.
 We accept GP registrars at any level of training with a number of registrars working at the centre at any one time.

 Bendigo is a vibrant regional city, an easy 90 minute drive or two hour train trip from Melbourne and within reach of other centres including Echuca, Mildura, Shepparton and Swan Hill.

 The city has a growing population of more than 110,000 and is the state’s third largest economy base in Victoria.
 Well serviced with excellent schools and tertiary centres, a world-class gallery and theatre and thriving food, arts and sporting scenes, Bendigo is surrounded by regional, state and national parkland.

-The Bendigo Primary Care Centre is located 2 km from the centre of Bendigo within the city’s health, education and research precinct.
-We operate alongside the new Bendigo hospital, the La Trobe University Rural Health School, the Monash University School of Rural Health and the Bendigo Regional Clinical School.
+Bendigo Primary Care Centre is located two km from the centre of Bendigo within the city’s health, education and research precinct.
+We operate alongside the new Bendigo hospital, La Trobe University Rural Health School, Monash University School of Rural Health and Bendigo Regional Clinical School.

 Forget long commutes and peak hour traffic jams.
 It takes around 10 minutes to get to the centre from most areas of Bendigo by car, or you could cycle or walk one of the city’s many established paths and tracks.